tomgade09/C-ADPIC-PTEM/docs/EField/README.md

 #### Side-Effects:
-Adds `elem` to the host vector containing smart pointers to EElems.
+Adds `elem` to the host vector containing smart pointers to EModels.
 Calls `getPtrGPU()` and adds the GPU pointer to the device instance associated with `elem` to the device instance of EField.
 This allows the results of both host and device `getEFieldAtS` to be accurate.
 This function also resizes the device array, if necessary, adding a capacity of 5 to the current capacity if the array is full.  `capacity()` and `size()` give the values associated with the function name, if the user desires to check them.

 ---
 ```
 __host__ EField**    getPtrGPU() const
-__host__ EElem*      element(int ind) const
+__host__ EModel*      element(int ind) const
-__host__ std::string getEElemsStr() const
+__host__ std::string getEModelsStr() const
 __host__ __device__ int capacity()  const
 __host__ __device__ int size()      const
 ```